Hello, my beautiful Greek learner!

 The Greek definite article has no Vocative case.

-article or we use ω or ε.
+When we call someone directly, we leave the noun without an article or we use ω or ε.

 Examples: